fosslinux/live-bootstrap/DEVEL.md

 - `patches`: patches for the source.
 - `src`: the upstream unmodified source code.
 This may be either a submodule or nonexistent.
-- `checksums`: the checksums for the resulting binaries and libraries that are compiled and installed.
-This may be either a folder or a file.
-It should be a folder when there are multiple checksumming files required (normally multiple seperate passes) but a file when there is only one checksumming file.
+- `*.checksums`: files containing the checksums for the resulting binaries and libraries that are compiled and installed.
   - Up to and including `patch`, `fletcher16` is used for the checksumming.
   - After `patch`, `sha-2` is built which contains an external implementation of `sha256sum`.
 We then use that currently for all remaining software.